-INTJ females are independent, confident and happy alone.
+Women who identify with the INTJ personality type are typically independent, confident and happy alone.
 They are goal-oriented and are constantly working on personal and professional projects.
 But in a group, they tend to navigate the territory differently from other women.

 A fictional INTJ female character, Katniss Everdeen of the Hunger Games, only volunteered as a tribute when her sister’s life was in danger.
 Katniss embraced the role as the leader of the revolution because she was much-needed at that opportune time.
 She had much growing up to do.
 Fuelled by her INTJ determination, she had to explore and adjust her behavior in order to overcome the challenges of her new-found leadership situation.

-In your life, you will find it much easier to be an effective leader as an INTJ female if you are open to these areas of improvement.
+If you're a woman who identifies as an INTJ in Myers and Briggs' typing system, you will find it much easier to be an effective leader if you are open to these areas of improvement.

 1. Expand your emotional sensitivity